beungz/metro-sign-detection-improved-accuracy/README.md

 1. High accuracy and reliability: Although in this table, model #4/5/6/7 have the same overall test accuracy, with random test set split (different random states), model #5 tends to achieve overall test accuracy equal to or higher than model #4/6/7
 2. no need to crop images, and can handle complex scenes
 3. inference time taken is significantly lower than SVC+HOG<br>

+Model #4, which has the same overall test accuracy as model #5, can also be used without SVC/LR/RF model.
+YOLO multi-label model is best for lightweight and fast inference, but slightly lower accuracy.<br>

 Compared to the two naive models, all models are far superior in terms of test classification accuracy, as the accuracy of naive models are only around 0.1<br>
 <br>